 We are great conversationalists and have had some very interesting talks with people from all over the world, exchanging views and information about our respective countries.
 It has been a joy for us meeting so many people some of whom we consider lifelong friends now.

-Someone to help about the place when Barbara is not here because she goes away to work on and off during the year and although Brian's cooking isn't too bad, it is rather basic and he will have been working too, so we would expect workawayers to share the cooking.
+Someone to help about the place when Barbara is not here because sometimes she goes away to work though that is rare now.
+Although Brian's cooking isn't too bad, it is rather basic and he will have been working too, so we would expect workawayers to share the cooking.
 Also he will need help keeping the place clean.

 We try to grow vegetables if we can so the veg plot needs an eye keeping on it and there is always weeding needing doing.
 Regular watering in summer.

 If is says on your profile that you do gardening you must be able to do gardening.
 You must be able to tell the difference between a weed and a plant or at the least be able to learn.
 You must also commit to doing gardening in the shape of weeding.
-Year on year Barbara returns from working and is overwhelmed by the amount of weeding that hasn't been done.
-Once the weather gets drier it becomes really hard to pull up weeds which she finds are often a metre high and already gone to seed which will be next years weeds.
+Once the weather gets drier it becomes really hard to pull up weeds and once gone to seed will be next years weeds.
 It is really important that weeds are pulled before that happens.
 During the winter workaways should take advantage of the sunny days to do weeding while the ground is damp and they are easy to pull up.
 Also, it is less tedious to do an hour or so here and there than have to tackle it all at once when it takes several hours a day for many days.

 Anyone good with a paintbrush would be welcome as there is always painting to do.

 We have lots of ongoing maintenance, fencing, gutters, bits of concreting.

 Outside work maybe quite strenuous but we do have a lot of machinery to help.
 We expect girls as well as boys to muck in with the manual work.